Funding opportunity

 GAC 2: grant extensions

 No slippage or grant extensions (beyond exceptional circumstances in line with the Equality Act 2010) will be allowed.
-EPSRC will not be responsible for any cost overrun incurred during the course of this grant.
-The research organisation or organisations will be required to make up any shortfall from alternative sources.
+We will not be responsible for any cost overrun incurred during the course of this grant.
+You will be required to make up any shortfall from alternative sources.

 GAC 3: equality, diversity and inclusion

-In addition to RGC 3.4, the grant holder is expected to prepare a full equality diversity and inclusion plan for the duration of this grant to demonstrate best practice in equality, diversity and inclusion throughout the lifetime of this funding award.
-This must be received by the project officer within 3 months of the grant start date
+In addition to RGC 3.4, you are expected to prepare a full equality diversity and inclusion plan for the duration of this grant to demonstrate best practice in equality, diversity and inclusion throughout the lifetime of this funding award.
+This must be recorded through the grant reporting process.

 GAC 4: naming and branding

-In addition to RGC 12.4 Publication and Acknowledgement of Support, the grant holder must make reference to the UKRI AI programme and UKRI funding and include the UKRI logo and relevant branding on all online or printed materials (including press releases, posters, exhibition materials and other publications) related to activities funded by this grant.
+In addition to RGC 12.4 Publication and Acknowledgement of Support, you must make reference to the UKRI AI programme and UKRI funding and include the UKRI logo and relevant branding on all online or printed materials (including press releases, posters, exhibition materials and other publications) related to activities funded by this grant.
 References to the strategic priorities fund must be included.

 GAC 5: collaboration and collaboration agreements